monkrus/gotestingexamples/README.md

 - open in browser `$ go tool cover -html=coverage.out`

-List of tests Examples:
+List of test examples:
 -
-> here is the list of folder with functions implementation and written test for them
+> here is the list of folders with function implementation and corresponding test
 ---
 - [x] [compare array string](compare-array-string)
 - [x] [convey](convey)